How to Build a Driver Retention Program That's Rock Solid

 What are Truck Driver Retention Programs?

-A driver retention program is a program a company puts together to encourage drivers to stay with them long-term.
+A driver retention program is designed to encourage drivers to stay with them long-term.
 We’ll discuss strategies you can use within your driver retention program shortly, but it’s important to understand that any program must be built on a foundation of honesty while aiming to constantly improve as a team.

 If you bait and switch new drivers (purposefully or not) with a rosy outlook of how it will be to work for you, only to drop the façade a few weeks in, you’ll find your new drivers leave almost as quickly as they come.
-You’ve got to avoid having a “honeymoon” period and maintain a positive work environment at all times.
+You have to avoid having a “honeymoon” phase and maintain a positive work environment at all times.

-That doesn’t mean it has to be sunshine and smiles all the time, life isn’t like that, but it does mean that the teams supporting and managing your drivers need to be organized and understand what is important to your drivers.
-Your drivers also need to be thought of as part of the team, not as someone who simply turns up, checks in and checks out.
+That doesn’t mean it has to be unrealistically positive all the time, but it does mean that the teams supporting and managing your drivers need to be organized and understand what is important to your drivers.
+Your drivers also need to be thought of as part of the team, not as someone who simply turns up, checks in, and checks out.
 They need to be aligned with the company’s values and understand the goals of the company.

 Now we understand what a driver retention program is, let’s dive into the strategies you can use to put together a winning program.